Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 8.md

-# Practical 8 – Flow Control: Loops
+# Tutorial 8 – Flow Control: Loops

 In this practical you will learn how to control program flow using three different types of loops: